wiznova/typer/README.md

 - [ ] make sure the design is responsive to screensize
 - [ ] add support for phones (touch input, deparate input for phones)
 - [ ] realtime update for error values/time passed/wpm values
-- [ ] option to turn on typing sounds
-- [ ] option to hide keyboard
 - [ ] don't register keystrokes, when typing in textarea
 - [ ] style textarea's slider and corner for large text
 - [ ] improve keyboard layout alignment